Honey BBQ Chicken Salad

 Instructions

-- In a large bowl, combine the Greek yogurt, mustard, barbecue sauce, honey, and apple cider vinegar and stir till combined.
+- In a large bowl, combine 1 cup plain Greek yogurt, 2 Tablespoons spicy brown mustard, 1/4 cup barbecue sauce, 2 Tablespoons honey, and 2 Tablespoons apple cider vinegar and stir till combined.

-- Add the chicken, apples, and onion (if using), and fold together.
-Season to taste with salt and pepper.
+- Add 4 cups shredded, cooked chicken , 1 peeled and chopped large apple1 Tablespoon chopped red onion (if using), and fold together.
+Season with salt and pepper, to taste.
 Drizzle with a little extra BBQ sauce, if you like.

 - Serve on a sandwich, lettuce wraps, salad, crackers, pita, etc. If not using right away, store in an airtight container in the refrigerator for up to 4 days.